robohlstrom24/troubleshooting-journal/README.md

 This project documents troubleshooting activities performed on endpoints and simulated lab environments during the completion of other documented projects.
 Each entry includes a structured diagnosis of the issue, hypothesis-driven testing, and subsequent root cause analysis.
 Documentation is recorded in a ticket-style format to align with ITSM workflows used in a professional IT environment.

-## Job Duties Demonstrated

-- Diagnosing and resolving issues through structured troubleshooting and validation
-- Applying hypothesis-driven testing and root cause analysis to isolate faults and prevent recurrence

 ## Example: T-0003

 ![Resolving Partition Selection Error Encountered During Desktop Refurbishment Project](images/T0003.png)